afshinatashian/ML_Project/README.md

 # ML_Project
-## I put all my Machin Learnin projects in this repo.
+## I put all my Machine Learning projects in this repo.